-2021 HK\$'000 2020 HK\$'000
+2022 HK\$'000 2021 HK\$'000

-At 1 January 1,123 947
+At 1 January 1,148 1,123

-Provision for impairment loss (note 7(b)) 25 176
+Provision for impairment loss (note 7(a)) 40 25

-At 31 December 1,148 1,123
+At 31 December 1,188 1,148

 An impairment analysis is performed at each reporting date using a provision matrix to measure expected credit losses.
 The provision rates are based on days past due for groupings of various customer segments with similar loss patterns (i.e., by product type, customer type and rating).
 The calculation reflects the historical trade receivables loss rate, the time value of money and reasonable and supportable information that is available at the reporting date about past events, current conditions and forward-looking factors including forecasts of future economic conditions.